 Poke a hole with a knife and create a small opening for the smoke to come out.

-Place the foil packet on the grill next to the eggplant (you can put it on the grill a little early to get it smoking.)
+Place the foil packet on the grill next to the eggplant (put it on the grill a little early to get it smoking.)
 Grill the eggplant, making sure to close the lid so the smoke stays in.

 Once the eggplant collapses and is nicely charred on all sides, place it in a bowl, along with the wood chip foil packet and cover the whole thing tightly with foil until it is cool enough to handle about 20 minutes.